ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/create_a_mesh_from_scratch.rst

 Define the connectivity function
 --------------------------------

-To create a mesh we need to define the nodes connectivity.
-This means to define the elements and nodes indices connected to each node.
+To create a mesh you must define the nodes connectivity.
+This means to define the nodes ids connected to each node.

-Here we create a function that will find the connectivity of our entities.
+Here, we create a function that will find this connectivity.

 .. jupyter-execute::